Matz sharp, Jays beat Orioles 6-4 to stay in wild card race

 “It’s exciting,” Matz said.
 “We’re playing important games in October so it’s a lot of fun.”

-Toronto (89-71) remained one game behind Boston, which held onto the second AL wild card spot by beating Baltimore.
-Seattle, tied with Boston entering Friday, played later.
-The New York Yankees still occupy the first wild card spot but lost to Tampa Bay, reducing their lead to one game over Boston and two over Toronto.
+Toronto (89-71) and Seattle are tied, one game behind Boston for the second AL wild-card spot.
+The New York Yankees still occupy the first wild-card slot, one game ahead of the Red Sox.

 The Orioles put a scare into the Blue Jays with a four-run eighth, but closer Jordan Romano limited the damage as he got the final five outs for his 23rd save in 24 chances.